- Informal Economy

 Leslie is a writer, editor and communications consultant currently based in St. John’s, Newfoundland, Canada.
 Her 18 years of communications and public relations experience have included seven years working for universities (University of Winnipeg; Memorial University) and eight years as a Public Affairs Officer with the Canadian Red Cross.
 In addition, Leslie has done writing, communications consulting and planning, and media training for numerous non-profit organizations, primarily in the environmental, development and arts sectors.
 She joined WIEGO as a contracted Writer-Editor in 2010.
 Leslie is also an award-winning writer of poetry, fiction and memoir whose work has appeared in magazines and journals across Canada and internationally.
 She is the author of two books.

 Henrial Yaidoo is a Liberian citizen residing in the UK.
-By profession she is a part-qualified accountant, having studied at Manchester Metropolitan University (UK).
+By profession she is a part-qualified chartered accountant, having studied at Manchester Metropolitan University (UK).
 In 2007 she graduated with a BA Hons in Accounting and Finance and is now studying to become a chartered accountant with ACCA (Association of Chartered Certified Accountants).
 Previous roles have included working at Manchester Airport (Payroll Department), Shell Petroleum UK (Credit Management) and Oliver Wyman (UK, Wilmslow Office – Accounts Division).
 She has also worked for the public sector in the UK in the area of finance with the National Health Service (NHS).
-At present she works for WIEGO as a Finance Officer at our UK office based in Manchester.
+At present she works for WIEGO as the Senior Finance and Administration Officer at our UK office based in Manchester.